ivvv/FFv2/README.md

 For each threshold, the signal-to-noise ratio (SNR) spectrum is taken using the model subtracted residual and the spectrum dataset "error" column (for the first iteration the continuum model is subtracted).

-Peaks are determined by merging all data points that sit above the SNR threshold, within a 10 GHz width per peak.
+Peaks are determined by merging all SNR data points that sit above the SNR threshold, within a 10 GHz width per peak.

 Each new peak represents a potential new feature, so a sinc function is added to the total model (polynomial + sinc) per new peak found.